How to start a forex brokerage in Africa

-What you need to know about working with forex clients in Africa
+What you need to know about growing your forex business in Africa

 Developing in new regions to expand your client base is a smart way to grow your forex brokerage and protect your firm from losses due to new regulations in Europe.
 We recently covered the possibility of moving your brokerage into the Middle East and North Africa.
 However, the majority of the African continent isn’t included in that region.